 - For a purple hue, grab a handful of mixed berries.
 A combination of raspberries, blueberries, and strawberries will work well.
 Using a blender, combine the berries with the boiling water, and then return to the pot.

 - For a golden tone, opt for yellow onion.
-Simply remove the skins and place in boiling water with a teaspoon of salt.
+Simply remove the skins and place them in boiling water with a teaspoon of salt.

 - For a blue hue, use red cabbage.
 As it simmers, the water will slowly turn blue.